 FROM: David Berger, Dean

-In person registration for the fall semester will take place Monday-Wednesday, August 25-27 from 10:00-5:30.
+In person registration for the spring semester will take place Tuesday-Friday, January 20-23.
+Hours are listed on the Revel Academic Calendar.
 The registration process starts in the BRGSJS office (Deans Suite, 3rd floor, Furst Hall).
 Those students who cannot register online or at the specified time in person should call Ms. Washington at 646-592-4270 during regular office hours to make alternate arrangements.

 Students should be aware that they must have a continuous record at BRGSJS.
 MA students who have completed the course work but are making up assignments and/or studying for the comprehensive examinations, or students who wish to take a leave of absence, must register in the appropriate category during the regular registration period.